 We try to stay focused during workouts, but if you’re waiting for an important call, text or email, it’s easy to get distracted by our phones.
 By sending notifications straight to your watch, you can get back to counting your reps instead of pausing after every set to check your mobile.

-Not only are smartwatches great for working out, they’re also awesome watches for everyday use.
+Not only are smartwatches great for working out, but they’re also excellent watches for everyday use.
 It may not be appropriate to wear your gym shorts to the office, but you won’t have any problems pairing your smartwatch with a suit.

-Ready to sweat with a smart watch?
-Here are three great options that will push you to get the most out of your time at the gym.
+Ready to sweat with a smartwatch?
+Here are our favorite options that will push you to get the most out of your time at the gym.